10 reasons to choose Waterloo

 Located one hour’s drive west of Toronto, Waterloo Region is home to approximately 500,000 people and growing.
-It is home to two universities, the Perimeter Institute for Theoretical Physics, an excellent symphony orchestra and many in-town cultural activities.
-Waterloo is a great cultural mix – bordering farm country and in Canada’s Technology Triangle where BlackBerry, Open Text and a growing number of other high-tech firms started and stayed.
+It is home to two universities, the Perimeter Institute for Theoretical Physics, and many in-town cultural activities.
+Waterloo is a great cultural mix – bordering farm country and in Canada’s Technology Triangle with festivals, activities and more for you and your family.

 7. Industry connections.

 Strong connections to industry bring exciting applied research opportunities for faculty and graduate students.

 8. You keep what you develop.